 From the well known tales of the 1001 nights and those of Rumi to lesser-known and virtually unknown tales from an extensive range of Muslim subcultures and authors, we work to creatively and imaginatively demonstrate shared values and aspirations.

-Some of our Authors: Al Ghazali, Al Jahiz, Attar, Galib, Hafez, Ibn Arabi, Ibn Daniyal, Ibn Farid, Ibn Hisham, Ibn Tufail, Ikhwan al Safa, Iqbal, Jami, Khayyam, Mian Mohammed Baksh, Miskawayh, Rumi, Sa’di, Sam’ani, Abdul Sattar Edhi
+Some of our Authors: Al Ghazali, Al Jahiz, Fariduddin Attar, Mirza Galib, Hafez, Ibn Arabi, Ibn Daniyal, Ibn Farid, Ibn Hisham, Ibn Tufail, Ikhwan al Safa, Iqbal, Jami, Khayyam, Mian Mohammed Baksh, Miskawayh, Jalaluddin Rumi, Muslihaldin Sa’di, Ahmad Sam’ani, Said Nursi, Abdul Sattar Edhi, Yunus Emre, Khwaja Muhammad Baba Samasi and many more.

-Some of the Muslim subcultures we’ve covered: Afghanistan, Bangladesh, Britain, China (Hui & Uighur), Egypt, India, Iran, Iraq, Lebanon, Malaysia, Morocco, Nigeria, Pakistan, Saudi Arabia, Senegal, Sudan, Syria, Tanzania, Tunisia, Turkey, Uzbekistan, Yemen and more
+Some of the Muslim subcultures we’ve covered: Afghanistan, Albania, Bangladesh, Britain, China (Hui & Uighur), Egypt, Gambia, India, Iran, Iraq, Lebanon, Malaysia, Mali, Morocco, Nigeria, Pakistan, Palestine, Saudi Arabia, Senegal, Sierra Leone, Sri Lanka, Sudan, Syria, Tanzania, Tunisia, Turkey, Uzbekistan, Yemen and more.

 Theatre-Without-Walls